abhinavkumargoswami/SOFEApy/README.md

 # SOFEApy

-This package is a python port of the original Single-shot Optical Flow Estimation Algorithm (SOFEA), A Non-iterative and Robust Optical Flow Estimation Algorithm for Dynamic Vision Sensors.
+This package is a python implementation of the original Single-shot Optical Flow Estimation Algorithm (SOFEA), A Non-iterative and Robust Optical Flow Estimation Algorithm for Dynamic Vision Sensors.
 The original implementation is in MATLAB.
 It is available at https://bitbucket.org/wengfei_nus/sofea/src/master/
 A brief introduction of the method is in the following video.
 [![SOFEA](https://img.youtube.com/vi/mPItrhMn0JQ/0.jpg)](https://www.youtube.com/watch?v=mPItrhMn0JQ)